-The first pair at Lights Out 8 on Wednesday night was set to be a fun one.
+The first pair at Lights Out 8 a couple of years ago night was set to be a fun one.
 A tandem of cars that summarize the reason so many people love this style of drag racing.
 A VW Bug with a blown small block called Bugzilla and piloted by owner Ron Clark against Barry Mitchell in his incredible blown Camaro that was among the odds on favorite to win the whole race.

 Mitchell held up his end of the bargain with a 3.92 that didn’t even reveal the car’s true potential but in the other lane Ron Clark was having big trouble that turned into one of the most spectacular wrecks in the history of a race that has had dozens of them.